allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 title:  Welcome
 ---

 Thanks for visiting our website.
-Whoever you are and whatever your background, we'd love to see you this __Sunday, 5pm__ in the Multicultural Hub (purple room), __506 Elizabeth St Melbourne.__
+Whoever you are and whatever your background, we'd love to see you this __Sunday, 5pm__ in the Multicultural Hub (blue room), __506 Elizabeth St Melbourne.__

 <div class="row2"></div>